Anonymous

 Dear Colleague,

 You had a bond for 2 years and served more than that and completed 3 years.
-Hence there is no question of any relations to bond that is no more existing.
-As far as withdraw and again resign there is no bar on number of such time legally.
-But morally and professionally it will demonstrate that you are confused and struggling to take important decisions.
-Hence have a deep thinking before resignation and if you decide to leave decide firmly.
-Resigning and then withdrawing and again resigning affects your professional image as well as put your manager into confusion.
-Keep one thing in mind that no one is indispensable in any company and they will find next person immediately.
-It is you who need to have clear directions and path for your career.
+Hence, there is no question of any relations to bond that is no longer existing.
+As far as withdrawing and resigning again, there is no bar on the number of such times legally.
+But morally and professionally, it will demonstrate that you are confused and struggling to make important decisions.
+Therefore, have deep thinking before resignation, and if you decide to leave, decide firmly.
+Resigning and then withdrawing and resigning again affect your professional image as well as put your manager into confusion.
+Keep one thing in mind that no one is indispensable in any company, and they will find the next person immediately.
+It is you who need to have clear directions and a path for your career.

 From India, Chennai